-Northwest Arkansas Community College's total assets at June 30, 2011 were \$71,659,692 compared to \$58,251,559 on June 30, 2010, as reported in the asset section of the Statement of Net Assets.
-Total assets are comprised of current assets in the amount of \$14,522,577, and noncurrent assets of \$57,137,115 for fiscal year 2011, compared to \$15,435,617 and \$42,815,942, respectively, for the 2010 fiscal year.
+Northwest Arkansas Community College's total assets at June 30, 2012 were \$72,673,302 compared to \$71,996,146 on June 30, 2011 as reported in the asset section of the Statement of Net Assets.
+Total assets are comprised of current assets in the amount of \$14,280,426, and noncurrent assets of \$58,392,876 for fiscal year 2012, compared to \$14,531,505 and \$57,464,641, respectively, for the 2011 fiscal year.
 Current assets are cash and other assets expected to be converted into cash or consumed in the subsequent fiscal year.
-Noncurrent assets consist of restricted cash, capital assets net of related depreciation, deposits with bond trustee and deferred bond issuance costs.
+Noncurrent assets consist of restricted cash, capital assets net of related depreciation, deposits with bond trustee, and deferred bond issuance costs.

-The liability section reports total liabilities of Northwest Arkansas Community College at June 30, 2011 of \$36,882,145 and \$23,842,837 at June 30, 2010.
+The liability section reports total liabilities of Northwest Arkansas Community College at June 30, 2012 of \$38,739,509 and \$36,882,145 at June 30, 2011.
 Current liabilities are obligations of the College that reasonably expect to be liquidated within the next twelve months.
-Northwest Arkansas Community College's current liabilities in the amount \$2,556,298 at June 30, 2011, consisted of accounts payable and accrued liabilities, the current portion of bonds and notes payable, and the current portion of compensated absences compared to \$2,403,196 at June 30, 2010.
+Northwest Arkansas Community College's current liabilities in the amount of \$5,220,745 at June 30, 2012, consisted of accounts payable and accrued liabilities, the current portion of bonds payable, and the current portion of compensated absences compared to \$2,556,298 at June 30, 2011.

 Noncurrent liabilities are long-term obligations of the College that are payable at some date beyond the following fiscal year.
-Noncurrent liabilities of \$34,325,847 at June 30, 2011, were comprised of the long-term portion bonds and notes payable and compensated absences payable as well as the liability for post retirement benefits compared to \$21,439,641 at June 30, 2010.
-During the fiscal year ended June 30, 2011, additional bonds in the amount of \$14,500,000 were issued to finance the Center for Health Professions building which is expected to be completed in 2013.
+Noncurrent liabilities of \$33,518,764 at June 30, 2012, were comprised of the long-term portion of bonds payable and compensated absences payable as well as the liability for postretirement benefits compared to \$34,325,847 at June 30, 2011.
+During the fiscal year ended June 30, 2011, additional bonds in the amount of \$14,500,000 were issued to finance the Center for Health Professions building which was occupied in the Spring of 2013.

 In the net asset section of the Statement of Net Assets, there are three main categories of net assets.
-The first category is, "Invested in Capital Assets, Net of Related Debt," which provides the College's equity in property, plant and equipment.
+The first category is, "Invested in Capital Assets, Net of Related Debt," which provides the College's equity in property, plant, and equipment.
 The second category is "Restricted Net Assets", which consists of expendable resources that are available for expenditure by the College, but must be spent for purposes as determined by donor(s) and/or external entities that have placed purpose and/or time restrictions on the use of the assets.
 The third category is "Unrestricted Net Assets", which are available to be used by the College for any lawful purpose.
 By far the largest portion of Northwest Arkansas Community College's net assets is reflected in the amount invested in capital assets.